 4. Over 10% of global fishing is done in the Arctic – but protection plans are in place

-It is a well-known fact presented by Focus Fishing, fishing is the Arctic’s second-biggest earner, focus fishing gathered some of the most elitest tips specific of Artic fisherman.
+It is a well-known fact that fishing is the Arctic’s second-biggest earner, focus fishing gathered some of the most elitest tips specific of Artic fisherman.
 Considering this was the main activity of the region during the 17th, 18th and 19th centuries, it’s certainly not all that surprising.
 The Bering, Greenland and Barents Sea are the most exploited and, in Greenland alone, fish and shrimp exports are a pivotal part of the economy.
 Given the threat of over-exploitation of Antarctic waters, the region has seen a colossal evolution in its marine life ecosystems, with new fish moving in as others’ numbers are depleted.
 The long-term repercussions of this are anyone’s guess.
 In 2017, however, nine of the world’s major fishing players came to an agreement along with the European Union, effectively imposing a moratorium on free-for-all Arctic fishing until 2033.
 The historic agreement aims to protect 3 million square kilometres of the Central Arctic Ocean from the threat of unregulated fishing.
 This is a new oceanic area which has only recently become accessible due to global warming.

 5. There are hots springs in the Arctic